luismarto/phpopenchart/README.md

 - Fix tests and demo

 In a near future (v 2.0)
-- Refactor the core (Plot and Chart) and remove duplicate code
 - Make this easily integrated with Laravel

 ## License